zuplo/docs/docs/articles/who-uses-and-why.md

 We have customers ranging in size from 1-person startups to mature, large enterprises with many 1000s of employees.
-All enjoy Zuplo's developer experience, gitops workflow, support for near unlimited deployments and ease of extensibility.
+All enjoy Zuplo's developer experience, GitOps workflow, support for near unlimited deployments and ease of extensibility.
 They also enjoy the built-in analytics and abstraction a gateway provides as a clean layer of separation in their architecture.